francoismassart/eslint-plugin-tailwindcss/README.md

 While you can use the official plugin [`prettier-plugin-tailwindcss`](https://www.npmjs.com/package/prettier-plugin-tailwindcss) for ordering your classnames...

-**`eslint-plugin-tailwindcss` offers 5 other rules, that you can benefit on top of `prettier-plugin-tailwindcss`.
+**`eslint-plugin-tailwindcss` offers more than 5 other rules, that you can benefit from on top of `prettier-plugin-tailwindcss`.
 Sounds good ?
 Keep reading 👇**

 ## **🎉 Compatible with TailwindCSS v3 and v2 🎉**